wighawag/template-ethereum-contracts/README.md

 - on localhost

-  This assumes you have a local node running: `pnpm contracts:local_node`
+  This assumes you have a local node running which can do by executing `pnpm contracts:local_node`

   ```bash
   pnpm run contracts:deploy localhost